|

 Photograph Collection, 1994

-38 b/w photo prints; 4 color photo prints
+38 B/W photo prints; 4 color photo prints

 SWCPC 565 E1

-Rick Dingus is Associate Professor in the Art Department of Texas Tech University.
-In the
+Post.
+Bulks with landscape images.
+Rick Dingus is Associate Professor in the Art

 Dixon Creek Ranch